LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/reading/forms-thymeleaf/_index.md

 ## Add a Form Handler Method - Video

-Now that you have created and rendered a form in your `coding-events` project, you need to add a method to the controller to *handle* its submission.
+Now that you have created and rendered a form in your `codingevents` project, you need to add a method to the controller to *handle* its submission.
 Code along with the video below to add this functionality.

 {{< youtube LnpJcq33uoM >}}

 {{% notice blue Note "rocket" %}}
 The starter code for this video is found at the [form branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/forms) of the `CodingEventsJava` repo.
 The final code presented in this video is found on the [forms-continued branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/forms-continued).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.

 If you are having trouble with the redirect from creating a new event via the `events/create` endpoint you may need to update your redirect within the `createEvent` method to point to the desired location: